KaAI-KMU/KaAI_Tracking/README.md

    - Modify the path in `line 81` to point to the directory containing the 2D labels for the forward camera.

 2. **Run the Tracking Process:**
-   - Run the Python script in the terminal to complete the 2D tracking process.
+   - After modifying the path, run the following command in the terminal:
+   '''bash
+   python 2D_TRACKING.py

 ---